2.3 Multiple inputs into a single process

 Learning objectives

-- Implement a process with multiple input channels.
+- Configure a Nextflow process to accept input from multiple channels.

-- Understand the importance of creating channels from process outputs.
+- Understand the importance of creating channels from process outputs to enable modular, reusable workflows.

 To do this, we will need to run Salmon's quant mode over the paired-end reads and the transcriptome index.